LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 ```

 Sample of MarketPriceData model class.
 You need to add JsonProperty tag to the property if you wish to add a new property to the model.
+The name of JSONProperty must be the same field name as field list from the Elektron Webosocket Market Price JSON response message.

 ```c#
 namespace RdpRealTimePricing.Model.Data